Loqrin/FiveM-Material_Load-Loading-Screen/README.md

   **ALL YOU HAVE TO DO IS INSERT THE CONTENT INBETWEEN THE QUOTATION ("") MARKS!
 DO NOT CHANGE ANYTHING ELSE SUCH AS COMMAS OR TRY TO ADD MORE RULES, SERVERS OR CONTENT SETTINGS!
 IT WILL BREAK AND NOT WORK!
 WORK WITH WHAT IS SUPPLIED!**

+4. If you do use a background image or audio file, do not forget to include it in the "[resource.lua](../blob/master/__resource.lua)" file.
+  * If it's a background: insert it under the heading "--Loading Image Files--" inside ''.
+Inside the '' is the path to your background.
+  * If it's an audio: insert it under the heading "--Loading Audio Files--" inside ''.
+Inside the '' is the path to your audio file.